saymrwulf/prophet/notes.md

 2020-06-16T03:46:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2020-06-16T07:43:00 - Minor doc updates: linking to article on quantization (prophet) 2020-07-17T21:06:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (prophet)
+2003 paper) (prophet) 2020-09-15T19:30:00 - Implementing approach from a new paper read last night (prophet)